la2050/archive/_organizations/urban-reclaim.md

 project_image: 'http://img.youtube.com/vi/rDZ9hY7J0xQ/maxresdefault.jpg'
 project_video: ''
 org_summary: >-
-  The foundation is a collaboration of two urban visionaries â€“ Xander Tertychny and Eric Solis, who have both graduated from USC with a degree in Architecture.
+  The foundation is a collaboration of two urban visionaries — Xander Tertychny and Eric Solis, who have both graduated from USC with a degree in Architecture.
 Xander has been involved with organizations such as Global Architecture Brigades and helped design and fundraise for projects benefiting underprivileged communities in Central America.
 He currently works for June